 Carry just enough ammo for your journey

 A solid way of deciphering how much ammo to carry is to identify the weight of each round and how quickly the weapon fires.
-A pistol has a reasonable fire rate and the ammo is fairly light, so around 100 seems fine.
+A pistol has a reasonable fire rate, and the ammo is fairly light, so around 100 seems fine.
 A hunting rifle fires heavy ammo and has a slow fire rate, so 50 seems fine.
-A combat shotgun's fire rate is between the two, but has heavier ammo, so around 30 - 50 is reasonable.
-Fully-automatic weapons will naturally require much more due to their high fire rate, so around 200 - 300 is fine.
-These are simply estimates. it's ultimately up to you and your play style.%in_article_ad_unit25%
+A combat shotgun's fire rate is between the two, but has heavier ammo, so around 30-50 is reasonable.
+Fully-automatic weapons will naturally require much more due to their high fire rate, so around 200-300 is fine.
+These are simply estimates.
+It's ultimately up to you and your play style.

-Always carry water when travelling around the wasteland, since it's not called a wasteland for nothing.
+Always carry water when traveling around the wasteland since it's not called a wasteland for nothing.
 Water is heavy, weighing in at around half a pound a bottle.
-Carry more than ten of these and they start to become burdensome, but water is important so it's appropriate to balance the encumbrance with the necessity.
-5 - 10 bottles are a good amount, and it's always possible to find more in the field, especially with so many empty bottles available.
+Carry more than ten of these and they start to become burdensome, but water is important, so it's appropriate to balance the encumbrance with the necessity.
+5-10 bottles is a good amount, and it's always possible to find more in the field, especially with so many empty bottles available.